NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 4. Click `Choose file` and select the `cloudformation.yaml` file you downloaded in step 1.
 5. Click `Next` and fill in the parameters presented on the next page.
 The parameters are:
     - `Stack name` - The name of the CloudFormation stack.
 Note this name is also used as a base name for some of the resources that are created, to make them unique, so you must keep this string under 25 characters so the resource names don't exceed their name length limit.
     - `SNStopic` - The SNS Topic name where CloudWatch will send alerts to.
-Note that it is assumed that the SNS topic, with the same name, will exist in all the regions where alarms are to be created.
-This CloudFormation template, nor the Lambda function, will not create these SNS topics for you.
+Note that since CloudWatch can't send messages to an SNS topic residing in a different region, it is assumed that the SNS topic, with the same name, will exist in all the regions where alarms are to be created.
-    - `accountId` - The AWS account ID associated with the SNStopic.
+    - `accountId` - The AWS account ID associated with the SNS topic.
 This is only used to compute the ARN to the SNS Topic set above.
     - `customerId` - This is optional.
 If provided the string entered is included in the description of every alarm created.
     - `defaultCPUThreshold` - This will define a default CPU utilization threshold.
-You can override the default by having a specific tag associated with the file system (see below).
+You can override the default by having a specific tag associated with the file system (see below for more information).
     - `defaultSSDThreshold` - This will define a default SSD (aggregate) utilization threshold.
-You can override the default by having a specific tag associated with the file system (see below).
+You can override the default by having a specific tag associated with the file system (see below for more information).
     - `defaultVolumeThreshold` - This will define the default Volume utilization threshold.
-You can override the default by having a specific tag associated with the volume (see below).
+You can override the default by having a specific tag associated with the volume (see below for more information).
     - `checkInterval` - This is the interval in minutes that the program will run.
     - `alarmPrefixString` - This defines the string that will be prepended to every CloudWatch alarm name that the program creates.
 Having a known prefix is how it knows it is the one maintaining the alarm.
     - `regions` - This is a comma separated list of AWS region names (e.g. us-east-1) that the program will act on.
 If not specified, the program will scan on all regions that support an FSx for ONTAP file system.
-Note that no checking is preformed to ensure that the regions you provide are valid.
+Note that no checking is performed to ensure that the regions you provide are valid.
 6. Click `Next`.
 There aren't any recommended changes to make to any of the proceeding pages, so just click `Next` again.
 7. On the final page, check the box that says `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` and click `Submit`.